kayvanbree/contexr/README.md

 Contexr is a context menu integrated with a shortcut module for Angular.
 Provide the module with different contexts and actions and they will appear in the context menu when you add `ctx="context-name` to your HTML element.
-You can add a shortcut for every context menu item there is, which will be the same all throughout your application.
+You can add a shortcut for every context menu person there is, which will be the same all throughout your application.

 ## Installation